Staying in Germany

 The Central Placement Office (ZAV) is the service of the Federal Employment Agency in Germany that places Germans in jobs abroad and international persons in jobs in Germany.
 The ZAV works with employment agencies thoughout Germany as well as with each Federal State’s employment administration.

 You can search for current employment opportunities in Germany here, through the Federal Employment Agency’s website.
-The Stellenbörsen website is also a very useful resource with a variety of career information and links to other job search sites.
 In addition, various local and national newspapers, such as the Berliner Zeitung, Berliner Morgenpost, the Tagesspiegel and Die Zeit as well as Berlin.de and the city magazines Zitty and Tip, post job offers in Berlin and nationwide.